Sámuel Teleki (explorer): Early life

-Count Teleki and his companion, Lieutenant Ludwig von Höhnel, an Austrian naval officer, left Pangani (Tanzania) in February 1887 with around 400 porters, following the Ruvu River.
+Count Teleki and his cartographer companion, Lieutenant Ludwig von Höhnel, an Austrian naval officer from Bratislava, reached Mombasa on October 31, 1886.
+They began to plan, recruit, and build their team.
+This included the caravan leaders Dzsumbe Kimemata and Duala Idris.
+They left Pangani (Tanzania) in February 1887 with around 400 porters, following the Ruvu River.
 They were the first to survey a great part of the East African Rift.
 Teleki was the first to reach the snow-line on Mount Kilimanjaro at 5300 m, and the first explorer to set foot on Mount Kenya, climbing up to around 4300 m.
 He later headed on northwards, following the interior river system, to see on 5 March 1888 the last of the African Great Lakes, referred to as the Jade Sea by Count Teleki, who named the lake after his friend, Prince Rudolf.
-The lake was renamed Turkana in 1975 after the people that live to the west of its shores.
-Teleki's and von Höhnel's journey in southern Ethiopia also unveiled a smaller lake, Stefanie (named after Princess Stéphanie of Belgium, the prince's wife), now called Lake Chew Bahir.
+Lake Rudolf was renamed Turkana in 1975 after the people that live to the west of its shores.
+Teleki's and von Höhnel's journey in southern Ethiopia also unveiled a smaller lake, Lake Stefanie (named after Princess Stéphanie of Belgium, the prince's wife), now called Lake Chew Bahir.
 Though it is commonly stated that he discovered the body of water now referred to as Lake Turkana, the African people living around the lake certainly were aware of it.
 Even if the meaning of the word "discovery" is taken so as to put that aside, the existence of the lake was known in Europe decades prior to Teleki's expedition.
 As far back as 1849, Dr. Ludwig Krapf wrote about the Samburu people and his intentions of visiting their lands.
 A far more direct reference to the lake is found in an 1869 article in the Journal of the Royal Geographical Society.
-Here, the author, who himself relied on descriptions from African long distance traders, described a large water body.
+Here, the author, who himself relied on descriptions from African long-distance traders, described a large water body.
 The article included a detailed map and here, the position, general shape and orientation are a perfect match for Lake Turkana.

-His collection
+The expedition was not without hitches, several native members were killed in hunting accidents, some lost and never seen again.
+Teleki's men went through Masai land without much incident but they clashed with the Kikuyu people and although peace was attempted, brutal force was used.
+Teleki had the Kikuyu villages burnt down and many Kikuyu were shot down.

-Teleki and Höhnel made many observations on the climate, flora and fauna of the territories visited.
-One of the giant Lobelia plants found in the Afro-alpine belt of Mount Kenya is named Lobelia telekii, after Count Samuel Teleki.
-They also collected more than 400 ethnographical objects, most of them from Maasai and Kikuyu people and brought home a valuable collection of plants and animals.
+On June 20, 1887, Teleki climbed Mount Kilimanjaro to about 17,387 feet before developing breathing difficulties.
+His companion Höhnel had dyspnea and was left to stay at a lower elevation.
+In October 1887 he tried to climb Mount Kenya but cold weather prevented him from reaching the highest peaks.
+Teleki began his trip with a weight of 238 pounds and returned weighing 157 pounds.
+For his work he was elected as an honorary member of the Societe Cehdivial de Geographie in 1889.